simbioses/OBIB/mirthchannels/OBIB_vm/README.md

 ## Step 4: Adjust the mirth_connect.sh script (optional)

-If IP address was ajusted in Vagrantfile, adjust here as well:
+If the VM IP address was ajusted in the Vagrantfile on Step 3, it is necessary to adjust it here as well:

 ```bash
 ## Server Settings